fopor/gromacs-mo833a/experiments/ativ-5-exp-1/README.md

 This tutorial will show you how to deploy Gromacs, a distributed application, on the [Amazon Web Services plataform](https://aws.amazon.com/).

 ## 1. Basic info
-This first step will create an base image with our application and a MPI implementation.
-[MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) is a high performance communication pattern.
+This first step will create a base image with our application and an MPI implementation.
+[MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) is a high-performance communication pattern.
 Our image will look like the following image:

 ![Tutorial image 1](img/gromacs_stack.jpg)

-We will generate an RSA key, install a SSH server, an MPI implementation and compile Gromacs.
+We will generate an RSA key, install an SSH server, an MPI implementation, and compile Gromacs.

-Altough most implementations support differnt hardware for communication (i.g.
-InfiniBand and Ethernet), MPI uses SSH to spwan the envoriment on every node and thus requires that a connection can be made without interactive password insertion.
-To achive this, we will copy the generated RSA key to the list of accepted keys.
-Doing this, when we achive the following:
+Although most implementations support different hardware for communication (i.g.
+InfiniBand and Ethernet), MPI uses SSH to spawn the environment on every node and thus requires that a connection can be made without interactive password insertion.
+To achieve this, we will copy the generated RSA key to the list of accepted keys.
+Doing this, when we achieve the following:

 ![Tutorial image 1](img/gromacs_stack_copy.png)

-In the last steps, when we create more than one instance, since they use the same base image, they will have the same RSA key and thus accept connections from each other, making them ready to run the MPI application without additional configuration.
+In the last steps, when we create more than one instance since they use the same base image, they will have the same RSA key and thus accept connections from each other, making them ready to run the MPI application without additional configuration.

 ## 2. Creating the Base image
 To create the base image we will need a machine.
-To this, first create and AWS account and go to the console page.
+To this, first, create an AWS account and go to the console page.
 Then, click in Services (located at the top bar) -> EC2:

 ![Going to EC2 page screenshot](img/ec2_select.png)